kennethenglisch/turbo-potatoes/README.md

 Always create your own scene if you want to test changes, the MainScene should be in a functioning state at all times.
 If you do make changes to a Scene you want to share, make sure to save your changes in unity before pushing to git.
-If you want to share Scene Elements with your team, create [Prefabs](https://docs.unity3d.com/Manual/Prefabs.html) and make sure they are placed properly.

 <!-- GETTING STARTED -->
 ## Getting Started